-I wanted to get better at my craft, faster stronger and have better cardio abilities.
-This has helped me in my personal abilities and has also helped me with coaching and training clients.
-I grew to have a better understanding of the WHY behind my actions and how to improve and make more efficient WHAT I was doing.
+I wanted to get better at my craft, faster, stronger, and have better cardio abilities.
+This has helped me in my abilities and has also helped me with coaching and training clients.
+I grew to understand better the WHY behind my actions and how to improve and make more efficient WHAT I was doing.

 Many people get into Martial Arts for more than just the Martial Skill aspect, which is just to know how to fight better.
-From my experience I find that more people get involved with Martial Arts for the fitness aspect and see it as long term goal to get in shape.
+From my experience, I find that more people get involved with Martial Arts for the fitness aspect and see it as a long-term goal to get in shape.
 They want to be a part of a program they’ll enjoy and will stick with.

-The ability to better defend themselves and the confidence they get from that on top of being in better shape is just a secondary bonus.
-Between students and clients I get asked a lot of fitness related questions in regards to nutrition and getting in shape.
+The ability to better defend themselves and the confidence they get from being in better shape is just a secondary bonus.
+Between students and clients, I get asked many fitness-related questions about nutrition and getting in shape.
 In the fitness and exercise world, what you don’t know CAN hurt you!
-At a minimum you’ll just waste your time and effort with little to no results.
+At a minimum, you’ll waste your time and effort with little to no results.

 I wanted to point out a few common ones I often come across.